Posted Aug 5, 2021 at 10:55. Revised Oct 21, 2021 at 08:59.

 Spread spectrum disruptions

 Another possibility would be that the bad actors use spread-spectrum transmissions that transmit their energy in tiny amounts on multiple and randomly changing frequencies.
 These transmissions would look like normal background noise.
-After concentrating these pieces on a particular target, the cumulative effect could be quite disruptive.
+After concentrating these pieces on a particular target, the cumulative effect could be pretty disruptive.

 The frequencies and energy levels needed to disrupt human tissue, especially brain tissue, should be well known.
 Knowing this will substantially limit the areas needing investigation.
 It appears that a non-conventional instrument is required to detect these hypothesized conditions, and such a device could potentially be quite simple to build.